xpple/SeedMapper/README.md

-Always use the latest (stable) version!
+**Always** use the latest (stable) version of SeedMapper!
+If you want to play on an older version of Minecraft, use [ViaFabricPlus](https://modrinth.com/mod/viafabricplus).
+This mod allows you to use the latest features of SeedMapper, while still being able to play on older Minecraft versions.

 # SeedMapper
 In-game Minecraft Fabric mod that allows you to do various things with the world seed.
 For reference, have a look at the [features](#features) this mod has.
 Keep in mind though, this mod requires you to have access to the seed.
 If the seed is not known, you could crack it using [SeedCrackerX](https://github.com/19MisterX98/SeedcrackerX/) by 19MisterX98.
 For questions and support please head to my [Discord](https://discord.xpple.dev/).

 ## Installation
 1. Install the [Fabric Loader](https://fabricmc.net/use/).